 - Basic cardiac life support (CPR) certification (adult, infant and child with AED).
 This must be maintained for the entire four years of the program.

-For students admitted to the doctor of pharmacy (PharmD) program in fall 2011, the first course, Introduction to Pharmacy, will begin August 12, 2011.
+For students admitted to the doctor of pharmacy (PharmD) program in the fall, the first course, Introduction to Pharmacy, will begin tentatively the second Friday in August.
 This is a seven-day required course that new students must successfully complete before continuing to the rest of the curriculum.
 Information and a course syllabus will be sent before the class begins.

-All pre-pharmacy courses must be completed and official transcripts or grade reports must submitted before students may register for or attend this course.
+All pre-pharmacy courses must be completed and official transcripts or grade reports must be submitted before students may register for or attend this course.

 a.
 Any applicant that is offered admission into the program can choose to defer without providing a reason for the deferral.
 However, all applicants seeking deferral must notify the school no later than June 1st.
 Any request received after June 1st will be considered on a case by case basis.

 b.
 Any candidate that is selected from the waitlist will be allowed to defer until June 1st.
 If selected from the waitlist after the June 1st deadline, the candidate’s deferral request will be handled on a case by case basis.